Our Evaluation Team

 Evaluation is one of five roles LiveWell Greenville fulfills.
 Our Evaluation Team is a collaborative, multi-university evaluation team that engages researchers from multiple Social and Behavioral Health discipline.
 The Evaluators place an emphasis on evaluating all community-based projects with the goal of developing and implementing best practices in each of our community settings.

 To date, the Evaluation Team has published 15 peer review manuscripts, and presented in 13 State or Regional Conferences and 16 National conferences.

-She guides the LiveWell Greenville evaluation team, who provide assessments of the coalition’s impact on creating healthier environments, click here to read her resume.
-Melissa received a BS from Furman University, an MPH from USC Arnold School of Public Health, and is currently a fourth year doctoral student at the USC Arnold School of Public Health.
+She guides the LiveWell Greenville evaluation team, who provide assessments of the coalition’s impact on creating healthier environments.
+Melissa received her BS from Furman University and her MPH and PhD from the University of South Carolina Arnold School of Public Health.

 Dr. Shaniece Criss, MPA, MPH, Sc.D.